schuyler/schuyler.github.io/source/_posts/2012-08-29-how-to-cherry-pick-a-git-commit-from-another-repo.markdown

 Fixed the github repo url to return an valid url and not just .json.
 ```

-So `git cherry-pick` to rescue, then just push the current branch back up to
+So `git cherry-pick` to the rescue.
+Just give it a reference to the commit
-_my_ origin repo.
+you want to cherry pick.
+You don't even need to say which branch you want it
+from, because Git already knows which branch contains that commit.

 ```
 git cherry-pick dd8b24